philgyford/ansible-multi-django/README.md

     * `num_workers`: Optional, default `3`
     * `timeout_seconds`: Optional, default `30`

 ### Vaulted config

-In addition, the `roles/apps/vars/vault.yml` file is encrypted with ansible-vault, and contains variables that can be used in `roles/apps/vars/main.yml`. eg, in `main.yml` we might have:
+In addition, the `roles/apps/vars/vault.yml` file is encrypted with ansible-vault, and contains variables that can be used in `roles/apps/vars/main.yml`. eg, in `vault.yml` we might have:

+    vault:
+      pepysdiary:
+    	db_password: 'secretpassword'

+And in `main.yml` we can use that password like this:

     apps:
 	  - name: 'pepysdiary'
 	    db_password: '{{ vault.pepysdiary.db_password }}'

-And in `vault.yml` we'd have this (except the entire file is encrypted of course):

-    vault:
-      pepysdiary:
-    	db_password: 'secretpassword'

 See `roles/apps/vars/vault_example.yml` for an unencrypted example file.
 Copy it to `roles/apps/vars/vault.yml` and encrypt it with: